jwdebelius/avengers-assemble/README.md

 	* `reconstruct_table_single`
 	* `reconstruct_taxonomy`

 7. **Data Synthesis**.
-The taxonomic annotation was checked and the tables evlauated using the `ipynb/Figure2-RealData.ipynb` notebook.
+The taxonomic annotation was checked and the tables evaluated using the `ipynb/Figure2-RealData.ipynb` notebook.
 	* `real_data_figure`

 ## Benchmarking

 The snake file contains a section dedicated to preparing the sidle reads, and it will output a table.
 This will generate a series of benchmarking files, in the benchmark folder.
 The `Matlab` folder contains the modified m scripts to run with SMURF.